 1. Research, Research, Research:

-Before you pack up everything and get your pet ready, do thorough research on how pet-friendly your destination is.
-If you can’t find enough information, consider asking fellow travelers and locals on social media about their recommendations for traveling with a pet.
+If you can’t find enough information, consider asking fellow travelers and locals on social media about their recommendations for travelling with a pet.

 If you are traveling abroad, get informed about pet-entry requirements, such as bringing a pet passport.
 Keep in mind that information available online can be outdated.